 The practice of Sati (live burning or burying of the widow along with her dead husband’s pyre during the funeral) until the 1800s used to be a normal tradition in some Hindu castes.
-The Sati Prevention Act 1987/88 finally proclaimed it illegal and it came to an end.
+The Sati Prevention Act 1987/88 finally proclaimed it illegal and brought it to an end.

-Infanticide (deliberately causing death of a newborn girl/boy or below one year of age) used to be under wide practice until a few years ago and despite the Female Infanticide Prevention Act, 1870 it is still a hidden practice in many rural areas.
+Infanticide (deliberately causing the death of a newborn girl/boy or below one year of age) used to be under wide practice until a few years ago and despite the Female Infanticide Prevention Act, 1870 it is still a hidden practice in many rural areas.

-Child marriage (marrying children at a young age and subjecting girls of 14 or 15 years of age to sexual relationship – in most cases, being raped on the first night – multiple pregnancies, and child-bearing) was another common practice of the olden days.
+Child marriage (marrying children at a young age and subjecting girls of 14 or 15 years of age to a sexual relationship – in most cases, being raped on the first night – multiple pregnancies, and child-bearing) was another common practice of the olden days.
 Though The Prohibition of Child Marriage Act 2005 came into existence, illegal practice of it is still prevalent.

-Prohibition of widow remarriage (disallowing widows, even if it was a young child who was subjected to child marriage and never entered matrimony, in order to protect family honour and property) was a social custom among Hindus even a few years ago.
-Though the law – Hindu Widows’ Remarriage Act 1856 – allows widows to remarry, many women especially those who have children, even today do not feel morally right to remarry because the society would shun her for having had a relationship with more than one male partner in her life.
+Prohibition of widow remarriage (disallowing widows, even if it was a young child who was subjected to child marriage and never entered matrimony, to protect family honor and property) was a social custom among Hindus even a few years ago.
+Though the law – Hindu Widows’ Remarriage Act 1856 – allows widows to remarry, many women especially those who have children, even today do not feel morally right to remarry because society would shun her for having had a relationship with more than one male partner in her life.